Libvecpf/libvecpf/README.md

 _
 ```

-  _The default separator is a space unless the 'c' conversion is
+_Note: The default separator is a space unless the 'c' conversion is
 being used.
 If 'c' is being used the default separator character
 is a null.
 Only one separator character may be specified._

 New size modifiers: